CASCI-lab/distanceclosure/README.md

 Description
 -------------

-This package implements methods to calculate the Distance Closure of Complex Networks including its Metric and UltraMetric Backbone.
+This package implements methods to calculate the Distance Closure of Complex Networks including its Metric and Ultrametric Backbone.

 Installation
 ---------------

-Latest development release on GitHub (v0.5):
+Latest development release on GitHub (v0.6):

 ```
 pip install git+https://github.com/CASCI-lab/distanceclosure